-23 The confidence interval is the standard one under the assumption that monthly/quarterly inflation rates are drawn from a normal distribution, namely $\mu \pm (t-\text{stat}\sigma)/\sqrt{N}$, where the standard deviation is calculated using high-frequency inflation rates then annualised.
-We use this mostly to give readers some common simple metric of whether deviations in growth rates are relatively large or small.
+22 The confidence interval is the standard one under the assumption that all monthly/quarterly inflation rates are drawn from a normal distribution, namely $\mu \pm (t-\text{stat}\sigma)/\sqrt{N}$, where the standard deviation is calculated using high-frequency inflation rates then annualised.
+We would not suggest that monthly inflation rates are literally i.i.d. but use this measure to give readers some common simple metric of whether deviations in growth rates are relatively large or small.